Tanks in the German Army: Second World War

-The last major campaign in which the Panzer I formed a large portion of the armored strength was Operation Barbarossa, 22 June 1941.
+The last big campaign in which the Panzer I formed a large portion of the armored strength was Operation Barbarossa, 22 June 1941.
 The 3,300 German tanks included about 410 Panzer I's.
 By the end of the month, a large portion of the Red Army found itself trapped in the Minsk pocket, and by 21 September Kiev had fallen, thereby allowing the Germans to concentrate on their ultimate objective, Moscow.

 Despite the success of Germany's armor in the Soviet Union, between June and September most German officers were shocked to find their tanks were inferior to newer Soviet models, the T-34 and Kliment Voroshilov (KV) series.
 Army Group North quickly realized that none of the tank guns currently in use by German armor could penetrate the thick armor of the KV-1.
 The performance of the Red Army during the Battle of Moscow and the growing numbers of new Soviet tanks made it obvious the Panzer I was not suitable for this front.
 Some less battle-worthy Panzer I's were tasked with towing lorries through mud to alleviate logistics problems at the front.

 In the Western Desert, the British Operation Compass pushed Italians out of Egypt back into Libya and destroyed the Italian 10th Army; Hitler dispatched aircraft to Sicily, and a blocking force to North Africa.
 This blocking force was put under the command of Lieutenant General Erwin Rommel and included the motorized 5th Light Division and the 15th Panzer Division.
 This force landed at Tunis on 12 February 1941.
 Upon arrival, Rommel had around 150 tanks, about half Panzer III and IV.
 The rest were Panzer I's and IIs, although the Panzer I was soon replaced.
 On 6 April 1941, Germany attacked both Yugoslavia and Greece, with fourteen divisions invading Greece from neighboring Bulgaria, which by then had joined the Tripartite Pact.
 The invasion of Yugoslavia included no less than six panzer divisions, which still fielded the Panzer I. Yugoslavia surrendered 17 April 1941, and Greece fell on 30 April 1941.